Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 | Wazuh Indexer | Stores and indexes all log data and alert information for search and analysis |
 | Wazuh Dashboard | Web-based interface for viewing alerts, agent status, and security events |

+## Prerequisites

+Before installing Wazuh ensure Ubuntu Server - SIEM is fully installed, the static IP is configured, and the system packages have been updated.
+Full details are documented in [Ubuntu Server - SIEM Setup](siem-server-setup.md).

-## Installation Overview
+## Installation

-Wazuh was installed on Ubuntu Server using the official Wazuh quickstart installation script, which automates the deployment of all three stack components in a single command.
-The official Wazuh quickstart installation guide can be found at the [Wazuh Quickstart Installation Guide](https://documentation.wazuh.com/current/quickstart.html).
+Wazuh was installed on Ubuntu Server - SIEM using the official Wazuh quickstart installation script, which automates the deployment of all three stack components in a single command.
+The official quickstart installation guide can be found at the [Wazuh Quickstart Installation Guide](https://documentation.wazuh.com/current/quickstart.html).

 The quickstart script handles all dependency installation, service configuration, and initial setup automatically.
-After the script completes, all three Wazuh services are running, and the dashboard is accessible via browser.
+After the script completes all three Wazuh services are running and the dashboard is accessible via browser.

 ## Accessing the Dashboard